LAST UPDATED: 5/10/23 – Tips for Visiting Africa for the First Time

 Bring the Right Forms of Payment

-Unless you want to be stuck without moneyt in Africa, you are going to want to pay extra close attention to the forms of payment you bring with you.
+You need to pay extra close attention to the forms of payment you bring with you.
 First off, forget about bringing travelers cheques with you, they are nearly impossible to use in much of Africa.
 Besides, getting them is a waste of money anyways.
+Here are some tips on what to do for money when visiting Africa for the first time.

 I would also avoid carrying large amounts of cash with you.
 Most likely, you will find that exchange rates from your home currency to the local currency in most of Africa will be very high, so even exchanging a small amount of money will leave you with a large number of bills.
 Unless you want to have several gangster rolls in your pockets or purse, I would suggest only exchanging moderate amounts of money at a time.

-If you do bring cash with you to Africa, make sure you bring larger bills and make sure those bills were printed no more than 10 years ago.
+When bringing cash to Africa, make sure you bring larger bills.
+The bills should be less than 10 years old.
 Many places in Africa will not accept older bills and many places won’t accept $10, $5, and $1 bills.
 I would recommend going to the bank and requesting new $20 and $50 bills.

-You won’t have too much trouble finding ATM machines, so they are likely your best bet for getting cash when you need it.
 To avoid having issues with a machine that doesn’t work, I would suggest looking for a local bank with an ATM machine to use.
-Your own bank will give you the best exchange rate, so withdrawing money via an ATM is your best bet for saving money as well.
+Your personal bank will give you the best exchange rate, so withdrawing money from an ATM will save you money as well.

-You will find that credit cards are accepted, but mostly only at hotels, large restaurants, and large stores.
+Typically, only hotels, large restaurants, and large stores accept credit cards in Africa.
 Not to mention, the ones that do accept credit cards will primarily only accept VISA cards.
-Even though they aren’t accepted everywhere, a VISA card with no foreign transaction fees is a good way to prevent having to exchange as much cash.
+There are places where VISA cards are not accepted.
+However, if you want to avoid exchanging as much cash, a VISA card with no foreign transaction fees is a good option.

 If You Have a Chance, Go on Safari